- Year 4 Curriculum

 Year 4 is a crucial year and one where we see children really begin to mature and become much more confident in their learning.
-We endeavour to make learning as engaging and interesting as possible.
+We try to make learning as engaging and interesting as possible as this is how they learn most effectively.
 Taking part in experiments, setting challenges and working in a very cross curricular way gives each child a chance to show their own talents and abilities.
 It is important for us to see the children smiling and enjoying their learning in school.

 It is vital that your child tries their best and has a positive attitude towards school if they are to achieve their potential.
 It is also important that you encourage and support your child with homework and by keeping in contact with me regularly to ensure we are doing everything possible to help them make the maximum progress.
-If you are ever unsure of anything, please don’t hesitate to call into school to discuss your concerns and queries.
-My door is always open.
+If you are ever unsure of anything, please don’t hesitate to call or email to discuss your concerns and queries.
+I’m always happy to help!

 Keep an eye on our class page for the latest news, information and photos!
 In class we use the Class Dojo system for rewarding children.
 They may receive Dojo Points for their work, manners, being a good friend and a host of other great things.
 Make sure you sign up for the Class Dojo App so you can see how your child is doing!